top of page

 McCartney will have to accept that the apology will live forever, right beside the game.

-Please do not hesitate to invite your people to come join our virtual and moveable tailgate and jump in on the good times to come.
+Please do not hesitate to invite your people to come join the virtual and moveable tailgate and jump in on the good times to come.

 The more the merrier, indeed.